Use your keyboard arrow keys to navigate

 Learning and Confidence

-Library Use and Outcomes survey respondents were asked what way City Library made them feel more confident.
+Library Use and Outcomes survey respondents were asked about areas where the City Library made them feel more confident.
 The following chart shows the percentage of respondents that rated the library across seven options.

 Loading...

 Respondents were asked about the kinds of learning they engaged with at City Library.
-This chart shows the percentage of respondents that rated the event across these five options.
+This chart shows the percentage of respondents that rated them across these five options.

 Loading...